 I've heard that aspirin therapy may not help prevent heart problems when you have diabetes and peripheral artery disease.
 Should I keep taking it?

-What's not clear is whether aspirin lowers the risk of a cardiovascular event if you haven't experienced one before and you aren't experiencing symptoms of peripheral artery disease.
+What's less clear is whether aspirin lowers the risk of a cardiovascular event if you haven't experienced one before and you don't have symptoms of peripheral artery disease.
 More study is needed on the potential benefits and risks of aspirin therapy in these people.
-Aspirin therapy does have potential side effects, such as bleeding and stroke caused by a leaking or burst blood vessel (hemorrhagic stroke).
+Aspirin therapy does have potential risks and side effects, such as bleeding ulcers and stroke caused by a leaking or burst blood vessel.

-If you have diabetes, peripheral artery disease or both, ask your doctor about daily aspirin therapy, including which strength of aspirin would be best.
+If you have diabetes, peripheral artery disease or both, ask your doctor about daily aspirin therapy, including which strength of aspirin would be best for you.

 M. Regina Castro, M.D.

-- Pignone M, et al. Aspirin for primary prevention of cardiovascular events in people with diabetes.
-Diabetes Care.
-2010;33:1395.
+- Leggio M, et al. Low-dose aspirin for primary prevention of cardiovascular events in patients with diabetes: Benefit or risk?
+Diabetes & Metabolism.
+2018;44:217.

 - Peripheral artery disease and diabetes.
 American Diabetes Association. https://www.heart.org/en/health-topics/diabetes/why-diabetes-matters/peripheral-artery-disease--diabetes.
 Accessed June 7, 2019.